infected

 Testing

-• Kaprikorn’s mother plants are cut from stock plants that are test-negative at the time of cutting.
-The new mothers are then tested twice more, 6 weeks apart to verify they are negative for HLV before mother plants go into production and are cut on for customers.
+Kaprikorn’s mother plants are cut from stock plants that are test-negative at the time of cutting.
+The new mothers are then tested again to verify they are negative for HLV before mother plants go into production and are cut on for customers.

 Sanitation and Internal Protocols